-Did COVID 19 cancel your romantic getaway?
-Believe me, I understand.
+The pandemic canceled many romantic getaways.
+Believe me, I understand the disappointment.
 We had to cancel a trip to celebrate our 5th wedding anniversary.
-But, just because you're stuck in town doesn't mean you can't still have some couple's fun!
+But, just because you’re stuck in town doesn’t mean you can’t still have some couple’s fun!

 We already had grandma lined up to babysit, so we decided to act like tourists in our own city.
 Since I’m a travel agent, I spend a lot of time talking about museums, national parks, and amusement parks that attract people to visit specific cities.
 And I have a lot of anecdotal evidence that many people never make the time to visit the attractions in their own backyard!
 The Rock and Roll Hall of Fame is arguably the biggest tourist attraction in Cleveland, but when I asked my friends if they had ever visited, I found that at least 20% of my Cleveland-area friends had never been.
 And, if I count the people who said something like “oh I went in 3rd grade” the percentage would have been much higher.
 You don’t have to travel far to reconnect with your spouse or try something new.